smapiot/piral/docs/specs/pilet-specification.md

 The property contains information about the used shared dependencies that have to be supplied from the Piral instance.
 A feed service or Piral instance may reject the Pilet in case of unmatched shared dependencies.

 By default, the `peerDependencies` are set to an empty record `{}`, i.e., no peer dependencies.

+### `peerModules`

+The `peerModules` property is a non-standard field that is optional for a pilet.

+The property contains the names of all peer modules.
+A peer module is a full module qualifier that leads to the module of a package.
+For instance, the package `react-dom` comes with a module `react-dom/server`.
+While `react-dom` is a valid peer dependency, it is not a valid peer module.
+In contrast, `react-dom/server` is a valid peer module, but not a valid peer dependency.

+Like the `peerDependencies` this property defines shared modules that have to be supplied from the Piral instance.
+A feed service or Piral instance may reject the Pilet in case of unmatched shared modules.

+By default, the `peerModules` are set to an empty array `[]`, i.e., no peer modules.

 ### `dependencies`